 Directors will be elected by a plurality of votes cast at the Meeting.
 This means that the five nominees for director who receive the most votes will be elected.
 If you are present at the meeting but do not vote for a particular nominee, or if you have given a proxy and properly withheld authority to vote for a nominee, the shares withheld or not voted will not be counted for purposes of the election of directors.
 With respect to this proposal, there will be no broker non-votes because brokerage firms may vote in their discretion on behalf of clients on this proposal even if such clients have not furnished voting instructions with respect to this proposal.
 All stockholders entitled to vote at the Meeting may cumulate the votes in the election of directors.
-With cumulative voting, each stockholder is entitled to a number of votes as shall equal the number of votes which the stockholder would be entitled to cast for the election of directors with respect to the stockholder's shares of stock multiplied by the number of directors to be elected by the stockholder, and each stockholder may cast all of such votes for a single director or may distribute them among the number to be voted for, or for any two or more of them as the stockholder may see fit.
-However, no stockholder will be entitled to cumulate votes unless the name of the candidate or candidates for whom such votes would be cast has been placed in nomination prior to voting, and any stockholder has given notice, at the meeting and prior to commencement of voting, of such stockholder's intention to cumulate votes.
-Otherwise, the proxies solicited by the Board confer discretionary authority in the proxy holders to cumulate votes so as to elect the maximum number of nominees.
+With cumulative voting, each stockholder is entitled to a number of votes as shall equal the number of votes which the stockholder would be entitled to cast for the election of directors with respect to the stockholder's shares of stock multiplied by the number of directors to be elected by the stockholder may cast all of such votes for a single director or may distribute them among the number to be voted for, or for any two or more of them as the stockholder may see fit.
+However, no stockholder will be entitled to cumulate votes unless the name of the candidate or candidates for whom such votes would be cast has been placed in nomination prior to voting, and any stockholder has given notice, at the meeting and prior to cumulate votes so as to elect the maximum number of nominees.